 Our aim is to provide a resource that will bring practitioners closer to establishing promising practices and eventually provide substantial evidence of effectiveness in LGBTQI+ youth work.
-When youth workers use the tools within this resource, they will be implementing programmes, activities and processes that are consistent with an identifiable model of practice that is based on the existing practice of LGBTQI+ youth work and that is understood and familiar to most youth workers.
-The tool will help them work in ways that are consistent with LGBTQI+ youth work practices by giving them guidance on activities, behaviours and competencies.
+When youth workers use the tools within this resource, they will be implementing programmes, activities and processes that are consistent with an identifiable model of practice that is based on the existing practice of LGBTQI+ youth workers and that is understood and familiar to most LGBTQI+ youth workers.
+The tool will help them work in ways that are consistent with practices of LGBTQI+ youth workers by giving them guidance on activities, behaviours and competencies.
 It will give them a set of outcomes to aim for.